groundhogsh/MINT-6G/IEEE 802.11be Extremely High Throughput - The Next Generation of Wi-Fi Technolog.md

 ## Candidate Technical Features
-* 320 MHz Bandwidth and More Efficient Utilization of Noncontiguous Spectrum
+### 320 MHz Bandwidth and More Efficient Utilization of Noncontiguous Spectrum
 ![](https://i.imgur.com/Ly3UQD7.png)
+there are ongoing discussions on whether 802.11be-compliant APs should:

+1. Always schedule uplink transmissions in the 6GHz band, thereby reducing the time spent on channel contention
+2. Have the ability to request 802.11ax devices to vacate the 6 GHz band on demand, to reinforce such coordinated access

-* Multi-Band/Multi-Channel Aggregation and Operation
+### Multi-Band/Multi-Channel Aggregation and Operation

+* Multi-band data aggregation.
+* Simultaneous transmission and reception in different bands/channels.
+* Simultaneous transmission and reception in the same channel.
+* Data and control plane separation.

-* 16 Spatial Streams and Multiple-Input Multiple-Output Protocol Enhancements
+### 16 Spatial Streams and Multiple-Input Multiple-Output Protocol Enhancements

-* Multi-Access Point Coordination
+### Multi-Access Point Coordination

-* Enhanced Link Adaptation and Retransmission Protocol
+### Enhanced Link Adaptation and Retransmission Protocol

 ## Coexistence in the 6 GHz Band

 ## 802.11be Performance Evaluation